Ally McCoist: St Johnstone

 McCoist's first professional club was St Johnstone, having signed from Fir Park Boys Club in 1978.
 He had been denied a move to St Mirren because Alex Ferguson thought he was not good enough.
 "When I was 14, 15, Sir Alex used to pick me up from school.
-I used to go to Hunter High in East Kilbride and he stayed up in Greenhills, I think it was, in East Kilbride.
+I used to go to Hunter High in East Kilbride, and he stayed up in Greenhills, I think it was, in East Kilbride.
 And he used to pick me up – myself and another lad, Stevie Cowan, who he did sign at St Mirren and went to Aberdeen with him.
 We'd train with the S-forms, and Sir Alex would take the training with the first team and the reserves.
 And then Stevie and I would wait, and Sir Alex would give us a couple of quid and we'd nip round to the chippie in Love Street.
 We'd go back and wait for Sir Alex finishing, and then he would drop us off at the house."

-He made his debut for St Johnstone on 7 April 1979 in a 3–0 win over Raith Rovers.
-McCoist did not score his first goal for the club until netting the third against Dumbarton in a 3–0 win in August 1980.
-He went on to score 23 goals in 43 appearances that season, including a consolation against Rangers in a 3–1 defeat in Scottish Cup replay.
+McCoist made his debut for St Johnstone on 7 April 1979 in a 3–0 win over Raith Rovers.
+He did not score his first goal for the club until he scored Saints' final goal in a 3–0 win against Dumbarton in August 1980.
+He went on to score 23 goals in 43 appearances that season, including a consolation against Rangers in a 3–1 defeat in a Scottish Cup replay.

-With several English clubs interested in his signature due to his form with both St Johnstone and the Scotland under-18 side including Sunderland, Wolverhampton Wanderers, Middlesbrough and Tottenham Hotspur, he started the 1981–82 season with four goals in five League Cup games including the opening goal in a 2–0 win over Celtic at Muirton Park and the consolation in a 4–1 defeat in the corresponding fixture at Parkhead.
+Due to his form with both St Johnstone and the Scotland under-18 side, McCoist gained the attention of several English clubs, including Sunderland, Wolverhampton Wanderers, Middlesbrough and Tottenham Hotspur.

+He started the 1981–82 season with four goals in five League Cup games, including the opening goal in a 2–0 win over Celtic at Muirton Park and the consolation in a 4–1 defeat in the corresponding fixture at Parkhead.